David Mattingly Sci-Fi Art

 David Burroughs Mattingly is an illustrator and painter best known for his numerous book covers of science fiction and fantasy literature.

-About the artist from David Mattingly Illustration: David began drawing and painting as a small child, influenced by comic books, Edgar Rice Burroughs, and a wide array of artists from Jim Steranko, to N.C.
+David Mattingly began drawing and painting as a small child, influenced by comic books, Edgar Rice Burroughs, and a wide array of artists from Jim Steranko, to N.C.
 Wyeth, to Jackson Pollock.
 After high school, he attended the Colorado Institute of Art at Colorado State University and later transferred to Art Center College of Design in Pasadena, California.
 After school, he worked at Walt Disney Studios, ultimately becoming head of the matte department.
 He worked on The Black Hole, Tron, Dick Tracy, Stephen King's The Stand and most recently I, Robot for Weta Digital in New Zealand.

 While at Disney Studios, David began doing freelance art.
 His first published piece was the album cover for "The Commodores Greatest Hits".
 His first sale of art for a book cover was for "A Wizard in Bedlam," by Christopher Stasheff, published by DAW Books.
 In 1983 he moved to New York City, and a year later across the Hudson River to Hoboken, New Jersey.

-Art Book: If you like art by David Mattingly, please use the link to Amazon.com: The Art of David B. Mattingly: Alternate Views, Alternate Universes by David B. and Cathleen Cogswell Mattingly.
-Over 100 color illustrations done by David Mattingly.
+Below is a limited selection of his work in science fiction, for more artworks please see the book The Art of David B. Mattingly: Alternate Views, Alternate Universes by David B. and Cathleen Cogswell Mattingly.
+The book contains over 100 color illustrations done by David Mattingly.

 Great work, he's done work for Lucasart, I wonder if he's done any art for any of their video games.